 According to Lori Belton of Vonage Business, “Nearly one in three Americans video chat with a business, brand or service provider–a three times leap in three years.”
 As we continue to see video chat gain more momentum in both the workplace and our personal lives, it is only a matter of time until people search for ways to make the video chat experience more immersive.

-With a functioning idea already in mind, Rimo originally came to us seeking advice on the design and engineering aspect of their product.
+With a functioning idea already in mind, Rimo initially sought advice on their product’s design and engineering aspects.
 Soon enough, we were able to show them how Industrial Design and Mechanical Engineering are intertwined to build successful products.
-Having both our ID and ME teams work together through this process really contributed to our time to market goals, as well as discovering new ways of designing to better improve functionality of the device.
+Having both our ID and ME teams work together through this process really contributed to our time to market goals and helped us discover new ways of designing to better improve the device’s functionality.
 It was a collaboration that focused primarily on design strategy: engineering understands industrial design and a user-first mentality, so the ME team had to filter their development decisions according to ID thinking.

-As of today, Rimo is the only wireless device that uses patent pending technology to connect without the necessity for Bluetooth pairing.
-With this device in home, we hope to re-connect long-lost family members, and provide users with a new, fun, and intuitive telepresence experience.
+As of today, Rimo is the only wireless device that uses patent-pending technology to connect without the necessity for Bluetooth pairing.
+With this device in the home, we hope to re-connect long-lost family members and provide users with a new, fun, and intuitive telepresence experience.